 MS. LYDIA JACOBS

-On Monday 5 September 2016, the Ministry of National Security welcomed Ms. Lydia Jacobs as its new Permanent Secretary.
+On Monday 5 September 2016, the Ministry of National Security welcomed Ms. Lydia Jacobs as its Permanent Secretary.

 For over three decades, Ms. Jacobs has worked tirelessly to contribute to the development and transformation of the Public Service through sound human resource practice.

-Prior to her appointment at the Ministry of National Security, she served as the Permanent Secretary in the Ministry of Public Administration and Communications from April 2016, preceded by her service at the Ministry of the Attorney General and Legal Affairs.
+Prior to her appointment at the Ministry of National Security, she served as the Permanent Secretary in the Ministry of Public Administration and Communications from April 2016, which was preceded by her service at the Ministry of the Attorney General and Legal Affairs.

 She was appointed Deputy Permanent Secretary in the Ministry of Health in March 2014 and up until her reappointment in September 2015, provided managerial support to the Permanent Secretary in planning, organizing, directing and coordinating the core and administrative support functions of the Ministry of Health.